openstack-archive/murano/doc/source/reference/appendix/articles/specification/murano-repository.rst

 `/v1/catalog/packages/{id}/ui [GET]`

-Retrieve UI definition for a application which described in a package with provided id
+Retrieve UI definition for an application which described in a package with provided id

 **Parameters**